Classrooms and instruction

 Remote teaching while unwell

-You would need to work with University Personnel regarding an accommodation for this.
+You would need to work with Human Resources regarding an accommodation for this.
 If your class is currently assigned as in-person, you are expected to teach in person.

 Social distancing and enforcement

 At this time, social distancing requirements have been removed.
-Masks are required indoors until Sep.
-12, 2022.
+Masks are not required in most indoors spaces.
 There may be other protective measures in place such as frequently washing hands.
 Professors can maintain social distancing in their class if they choose.
 You can watch a short video on a classroom example of social distancing.
-Anyone can report a violation to Student Conduct or University Personnel/Human Resources.
+Anyone can report a violation to Student Conduct or Human Resources/Human Resources.

 Classroom layout and safety equipment

-The university will continue to provide free masks, including 3-ply surgical and KN95 options, at these eight locations:
+The university will continue to provide free masks at these eight locations:

 - Alumni Visitor Center | Info desk at main entrance